vqgio/capstone-3/README.md

 ## Overview

-capstone-3 is a full-stack web application developed as the final project for the LTCA program.
+Easy Shop is a full-stack web application developed as the final project for the LTCA program.
 It features a Java Spring Boot backend and a JavaScript frontend, offering user registration, authentication, and an e-commerce experience including product browsing, cart management, and user profiles.

 ## Features